DynamicPranjal/publicCallOperation/README.md

 Trie is also known as the digital tree or prefix tree.
 The position of a node in the Trie determines the key with which that node is connected.

-Three operations in Public Call Operations:
+Three operations in Public Call Operation:
 * Insertion of a node
 * Searching a node
 * Deletion of a node

-Applications in Public Call Operations:
+Applications in Public Call Operation:
 * Spell Checker
 * Auto-Complete